 I cheat regularly and probably eat too many carbs.
 But once you are fat adapted, it is easy to get back into Ketosis, so they say.
 The truth is that I don’t know whether I am in Ketosis.
 But I probably am.

-Peter’s Arroz con cositas –
+Nevertheless here is Peter’s Arroz con cositas – my answer to Paella.

 - Heat a big pan up with some olive oil.